bendapanda/personal-website/README.md

 their own comments.

 I would like to add a "fun-zone" to show off the other cool projects that I have!

+Probably most importantly, this site is not designed with mobile users in mind at all!
+I definitely need to add a mobile view.